sensebox/docs.sensebox.de/_posts/2020-03-11-opensensemap-community.md

 ---
 date: 2020-03-11
-title: Community Anwendungen
+title: community applications
 categories: opensensemap
-description: Eine Übersicht über die verschiedenen Tools und Anwendungen zur openSenseMap aus der Community.
+description: An overview of the various openSenseMap tools and applications from the community.
 type: Document
 ---

-In der Community sind bereits einige Tools und Anwendungen entstanden, welche die openSenseMap integrieren oder als Schnittstelle nutzen.
+Several tools and applications have already been developed in the community, which integrate the openSenseMap or use it as an interface.

-> Falls dir weitere Integrationen bekannt sind, lass es uns wissen!
+> If you know of any other integrations, let us know!

-## Visualisierung
+## Visualization

-- [DevelopmentSeed Dashboard](https://github.com/developmentseed/sense): elegantes Dashboard, welches die Messungen einer senseBox anzeigt
+- [DevelopmentSeed Dashboard](https://github.com/developmentseed/sense): elegant dashboard, which displays the measurements of a senseBox
 - [HPI Makerclub Dashboard](https://github.com/HPIMakerKlub/sensebox) ([demo](http://rawgit.com/HPIMakerKlub/sensebox/master/statistics/sensor.html?senseBoxID=5719c4037514d05c121e317c))
-- [senseBox Dashboard](https://github.com/sensebox/sensebox-dashboard): zeigt aktuelle Messwerte einer senseBox an
+- [senseBox Dashboard](https://github.com/sensebox/sensebox-dashboard): displays current measured values of a senseBox
 - [senseBox Widget](osem_widget.md)
-- [Open Sense](https://play.google.com/store/apps/details?id=de.codefor.karlsruhe.opensense): Android Widget zum Darstellen von aktuellen Messwerten der opensensemap.org ([Code auf GitHub](https://github.com/CodeforKarlsruhe/opensense))
+- [Open Sense](https://play.google.com/store/apps/details?id=de.codefor.karlsruhe.opensense): AAndroid widget to display current readings of the opensensemap.org ([Code on GitHub](https://github.com/CodeforKarlsruhe/opensense))

 <!-- not actually using oSeM as data input
 - [R Shiny Weather Conditions](https://github.com/Avipsa1/Sensebox): Visualization of weather conditions as measured with a senseBox with R Shiny